-Grain-based products are one of the first food groups that are blamed for triggering digestive symptoms including bloating and diarrhea.
+Grain-based products are one of the first food groups that are blamed for triggering digestive symptoms including bloating and diarrhoea.
 As a result, more and more people are unnecessarily eliminating carbohydrates and restricting gluten-containing products from their diet.
 Even if you find you don’t tolerate some grains, it’s likely that certain types and quantities of grains can still be included in your diet.
 Here we will be focusing on low FODMAP grains and, in particular, how important they are to remain in your diet.

 FODMAPs in grain-based foods

-The main group of FODMAPs found in grain-based products are sugars belonging to the oligosaccharide family including fructans and galacto-oligosaccharides.
+The main group of FODMAPs found in grain-based products are sugars belonging to the oligosaccharide family including fructans and galactooligosaccharides.
 Universally, these sugars are poorly digested in the small intestine.
 As a result, they undergo fermentation by our gut bacteria in the large intestine.
 Thus, those diagnosed with IBS may find eating grain-based products even more problematic.
 But that doesn’t mean you need to cut them out of your diet.
-There are low FODMAP grains that can be used as alternatives!
-Want more info on the FODMAP content of your favourite foods?
-Download our FREE FODMAP Food List here!

 But first… what are whole grains?